I am a prospective student. When do I start the financial aid application process?

 What application material must be filed?

-The Free Application for Student Aid (FAFSA) must be submitted by all students who wish to receive Federal loans.
+The Free Application for Federal Student Aid (FAFSA) must be submitted by all students who wish to receive Federal loans.
+The FAFSA, parental and personal tax returns and the Need Access must be submitted for those who wish to be considered for Wake Forest School of Medicine need-based scholarships.

 Why am I sometimes required to submit additional information even after I have completed the published financial aid application requirements?